 Houston, Texas: Giant President Heads

 Artist David Adickes is known for his heroic scale sculptures of historic figures.
-His series of President heads, between 16 and 20 ft. tall, became the core of two theme parks -- in South Dakota and Virgina.
-Both have since closed, but travelers can see an array of leaders' heads by peeking over the fence at Adickes' Houston studio.
-Bonus: The Beatles!
+His series of President heads became the core of two theme parks -- in South Dakota and Virgina.
+Both have since closed, but travelers can see an array of leaders' heads inside a fenced-in yard.
+Bonus: 2014 sculpture of a big Charlie Chaplain!

 - Address: